arm-developer-tools/windowsperf/wperf/README.md

 #### Sampling for `ld_spec` event which, by looking at counting is dominant (at least for `imix` metrics)

-Let's sample for `ld_spec` event.
-Please note that you can specify process image name and PDB file name with `-pdb_file python_d.pdb` and `-image_name python_d.exe`.
+Let's sample the `ld_spec` event.
+Please note that you can specify the process image name and PDB file name with `-pdb_file python_d.pdb` and `-image_name python_d.exe`.
 In our case `wperf` is able to deduce image name (same as PE file name) and PDB file from PR file name.

-We can stop sampling by pressing `Ctrl-C` in `wperf` console or we can end process we are sampling.
+We can stop sampling by pressing `Ctrl-C` in the `wperf` console or we can end the process we are sampling.

 ```
 >wperf sample -e ld_spec:100000 -pe_file python_d.exe -c 1